avajs/eslint-plugin-ava/docs/rules/no-import-test-files.md

 # ava/no-import-test-files

-📝 Ensure no test files are imported anywhere.
+📝 Disallow importing test files.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).